jasonmeurer/PaloWarmPools/README.md

 3. Deploy the cloudformation template.

 ## To-Do List
-- Add RFC 1918 Routes to the NatGW RTB
+- [x] ~~Add RFC 1918 Routes to the NatGW RTB~~
+- [x] ~~Clean-up unused declaration blocks in the yaml.~~
+- [x] ~~Diagram~~
-- Cleanup the logging in in the python files, I am currently logging almost everything.
+- [ ] Cleanup the logging in in the python files, I am currently logging almost everything.
-- Look for areas to improve error handling in the python.
+- [ ] Look for areas to improve error handling in the python.
-- Clean-up unused declaration blocks in the yaml.
-- Support User Data bootstrapping of the DG and TS.
+- [ ] Support User Data bootstrapping of the DG and TS.
 (Deciding whether or not to just ask for the DG and TS in the template)
-- More Testing without Panorama.
+- [ ] More Testing without Panorama.
 (Considered lower priority due to most customers using ASG are also using Panorama)

 ![Diagram](./warmpoolsdiagram.png)